stephenhodgkiss/wordpress-plugin-custom-rss-feed/README.md

 Upload the plugin folder to the /wp-content/plugins/ directory OR upload the zip file via the WordPress admin panel under PLUGINS > Add New > Upload Plugin.

 Activate the plugin through the 'Plugins' menu in WordPress.

+Validation:

+After activation, I suggest you validate the new RSS feed, to make ensure it is correctly formatted: See https://validator.w3.org/feed/